MorrisMA/M65C02A/README.md

     (13)    M65C02A core provides transfers between IP and the ATOS: TAI, TIA, and XAI.
 XAI allows the exchange of IP and ATOS.
-These instructions are useful for supporting VMs, but they can also be used to enable register indirect accesses using the IP-relative instructions in column 3.
-Register indirect addressing is useful in HLLs for implementing pointers.
+These instructions are useful for supporting VMs, but they can also be used to enable register indirect accesses using the M65C02A-specific IP-relative instructions defined in the previously unused column 3.
+Register indirect addressing is useful in HLLs for implementing pointers;

-    (14)    M65C02A core also provides two operations in the A register stack that are particulary useful: byte swapping ATOS, and bit reversing ATOS.
-These operations are provided when the IND prefix is applied to the SWP and ROT register stack instructions, respectively.
+    (15)    M65C02A core also provides two operations in the A register stack that are particulary useful: byte swapping ATOS, and bit reversing ATOS.
+These operations are provided when the IND prefix is applied to the SWP and ROT register stack instructions, respectively;

-    (15)    M65C02A core provides an arithmetic shift right, ASR, operation for accumulator addressing mode versions of the LSR instruction.
+    (16)    M65C02A core provides an arithmetic shift right, ASR, operation for accumulator addressing mode versions of the LSR instruction.
 When LSR A is prefixed by IND or ISZ, the operation performed is an arithmetic right shift.
     Furthermore, this operation takes into consideration the state of the V flag to correctly determine the sign bit.
 This feature enables compact implementa- tions of the Booth multiplication algorithm.
-With the appropriate register override prefix instruction, the ASR operation can be applied to the X and Y registers.
+With the appropriate register override prefix instruction, the ASR operation can be applied to the X and Y registers;

-    (16)    M65C02A core provides a true arithmetic left shift, ASL, operation for accumulator addressing mode versions of the ASL instruction.
-When ASL A is prefixed by IND or ISZ, the operation performed is an arithmetic left shift which sets the V flag if an integer overflow results from the shift operation.
+    (17)    M65C02A core provides a true arithmetic left shift, ASL, operation for accumulator addressing mode versions of the ASL instruction.
+When ASL A is prefixed by IND or ISZ, the operation performed is an arithmetic left shift which sets the V flag if an integer overflow results from the shift operation;

-    (17)    The M65C02A core supports the Rockwell bit-oriented instructions in columns 7 and F. The M65C02A prefix instructions can be used to extend the addressing mode of the Rockwell bit-oriented instructions.
-Zero page indirect, stack-relative, and stack-relative indirect addressing modes are supported using the IND, ISZ (OIS), and OSX prefix instructions.
+    (18)    The M65C02A core supports the Rockwell bit-oriented instructions in columns 7 and F. The M65C02A prefix instructions can be used to extend the addressing mode of the Rockwell bit-oriented instructions.
+Zero page indirect, stack-relative, and stack-relative indirect addressing modes for the Rockwell instructions are supported using the IND, ISZ, OIS, and OSX prefix instructions;

-    (18)    M65C02A core provides a multi-purpose move byte instruction.
+    (19)    M65C02A core provides a multi-purpose move byte instruction.
 The instruction has two operating modes: single cycle, and multi-cycle.
 In the single cycle mode, the instruction terminates after each move is completed.
     The count (A), source pointer (X), and destination pointer (Y) registers are